Departments of Instruction and Multidisciplinary Programs

 - Math 121, 126/127 or 220 (for information about which of these courses might be the appropriate entry point for you, see the section on “Mathematics” below).

-For more information, please visit the Biochemistry Program’s website or email the program director Eric Eberhardt (firstname.lastname@example.org).
+For more information, please visit the Biochemistry Program’s website or email the program director Eric Eberhardt (ereberhardt@ vassar.edu).

-Vassar’s biology curriculum allows students to explore the breadth of the life sciences, to focus on particular subjects in depth, and to gain experience in research.
-A major in biology prepares students for graduate study in a variety of disciplines, and for a broad array of careers including biological and biomedical research, biotechnology, conservation and environmental work, law, education, medicine, and the related health professions.
+Vassar’s biology curriculum allows students to explore the breadth of the life sciences, to focus on a wide variety of subjects in depth, and to gain experience in research.
+A major in biology prepares students for graduate study in a variety of disciplines, and for a broad array of careers including biological and biomedical research, biotechnology, conservation and environmental work, law, education, journalism, medicine, and the related health professions.
 We also offer the possibility of pursuing a correlate sequence in biology, which includes our two introductory courses and four courses of more advanced work.
 The correlate sequence is described in more detail in the Vassar Course Catalogue.

 First-year students may take biology for a number of reasons, to begin a major in biology or a related field, to broaden a liberal arts education, or to explore scientific, biomedical, or environmental interests.
 We offer two introductory courses: Biology 105 and Biology 106.
 Neither is a survey course, and neither is a repetition of high school AP biology.
 In Biology 105 students explore a specific topic, develop their understanding of the central concepts of biology, and enhance their critical thinking and communication skills.
 In Biology 106 students conduct laboratory or field investigations, develop their abilities to observe, formulate, and test hypotheses, design experiments, collect and interpret data, and communicate results.
-Detailed descriptions of the Biology 105 topics being offered this year can be found in the Vassar Course Catalogue or on the Registration Announcements website.
+Detailed descriptions of the Biology 105 topics being offered this year can be found in the Vassar Course Catalog.

 Students who receive exam scores of 4 or 5 on the AP Biology exam and report the score to Vassar College will receive one unit of 100-level biology credit toward graduation and may opt to place out of Biology 105.
 Students with International Baccalaureate (IB) Biology HL test scores of 5, 6, or 7 may also place out of Biology 105.
 Students must confirm their IB credit with the Dean of Studies Office.